 - News.
 If it’s a publicly-traded company, what people are saying about the stock price

 - Its mission (this is more important than its vision, which is abstract)

 - Industry Segment.
 Which markets it competes in and who their competitors are in those market

 A Quick Warning

-Don’t make internet gossip, theories, or rumors part of your company research — now is not the time to create doubt.
+Don’t make internet gossip, theories, or rumors part of your company research when you prepare for a job interview — now is not the time to create doubt.
 Mentioning these things just puts the interviewer in a tough position.
 They probably already know how to respond to rumors when people bring it up.
 But now they aren’t sure whether their reality aligns with your assumptions, how well you deal with the difference, and understand how that relates to your work.

 What to Bring

 - Bring extra copies of your C.V.